Contrarian investors believe that human psychology leads to market inefficiencies that create investment opportunities.

 One other observation I have noticed in the context of contrarian investing (and contrarian thinking in general) is a link to autism spectrum disorders.

 Again, the evidence is anecdotal, but there are plenty of examples of contrarian investors with autism spectrum disorders.
-Michael Burry – the hedge fund manager who actually bothered to look at the loans inside mortgage bonds prior to the 2008 financial crisis – has self-diagnosed himself as having Asperger’s, for example.
+Michael Burry – the contrarian hedge fund manager described above – has self-diagnosed himself as having Asperger’s, for example.
 And last year, Institutional Investor published an article about money managers on the autism spectrum, with one commenting:

 “The movement toward more quantitatively rigorous and more well-defined portfolio management practices, more quantitative investing, is definitely a huge trend… It’s definitely more of a benefit toward people that are on the autism spectrum than not.”